ptr33/Jupyterlab/README.md

 Additional packages can be installed on creation of container by adding to requirements.txt.

 Changed base url to make operation behind appache reverse proxy easier: http://localhost:8888/jupyter

+### Autostart function
+If /notebooks/autostart exists, it will be automatically started with the Jupyterlab container.

 #### Installed kernels